iik1997/iik1997.github.io/about.md

 Have you watched anything about 'Industry 4.0', or ' ongoing Industrial Revolution', even on your favorite local TV channel already?
 Do we take all this seriously?
-It can be considered just as unnecessary hype, but many industrial giants promise a real breakthrough in the field of Aritficial intelligence very soon.
+It can be considered just as unnecessary hype, but many industrial giants promise a real breakthrough in the field of artificial intelligence very soon.
 Data science, knowledge mining, machine learning, whatever you call it, is developing very rapidly.
-On one hand it is not easy to catch up, but on the other Cloud services and high quality software frameworks are available to many already today...
+On one hand it is not easy to catch up, but on the other, Cloud services and high quality software frameworks are available to many already today...

 ### Contact me